liyanage/xcode-text-macros/README.md

     "$HOME/Library/Application Support/Developer/Shared/Xcode/Specifications/"

 directory.
-Then restart Xcode so it picks them up. *Definitely* assign keyboard shortcuts to the most important ones, more on that below.
+Then restart Xcode so it picks them up. *Definitely* assign keyboard shortcuts :-)

 Here’s a quick run-down of some of the macros:

 Objective-C String Literal
 --------------------------

-Inserts @"".
-If something is selected, puts that between the quotes.
+Inserts `@""`.
+If something is selected, it puts that between the quotes.
 Without selection, moves the cursor between the quotes.

 Recommended shortcut: ⌃\